supritbhusare15/Concrete_Data-Prediction/README.md

 # Concrete_Data-Prediction
-To predict strength of diiferent composition of concrete.
+To predict strength of diiferent composition of concrete without EDA.